sethvargo/go-limiter/daprsample/README.md

 == APP == 13 1 0 1692018383842265000 true <nil>
 ...
 ```
+You will notice that the tokens are consumed at about 1 per second.

 ### Distributed use-case

 Re-run the ./runsample.sh sceipt in a terminal window and while it it is running, open another terminal window and run the ./runsample2.sh script.
 This will start another instance of the sample application.
-The sample application will now attempt to take 50 tokens from the token bucket, but this time it will do so in co-ordination with the other instance.
+The sample application will now also attempt to take 50 tokens from the token bucket, but this time it will do so in co-ordination with the other instance.
 You will notice the outout of each terminal window is interleaved as the two instances of the sample application take turns taking tokens from the bucket.

-> Both applications must use the same DAPR app-id in order to share the same state.
+> Both applications must use the same DAPR *app-id* in order to share the same state.

 > Noteworthy is that the two applications don't interleave exactly on a token-by-token basis.
 This is because the token bucket algorithm is not deterministic.
 It is possible that one application will take multiple tokens in a row before the other application gets a chance to take a token.

+> Instead of a token-bucket algorithmm, a leaky-bucket algorithm could be used to ensure that the two applications take turns taking tokens from the bucket.
+This would be a good enhancement to the library.

 ## Integration with HTTP Binding